 Likely because of, rather than in spite of, the challenges of living in the far reaches of the world, establishing a communal space is a survival necessity.
 Be it at the base of an active volcano, inside a 6,000-year-old tree, or even on your way to Mount Everest, no matter how far off the grid you end up, you are likely to find a place for strong spirits and lively conversation.

-In this Essential Guide, Atlas Obscura raises a glass to some of the oldest, most remote, and simply unlikely "Bars at the End of the World" in which to have a drink.
+Now raise a glass to 10 of the oldest, most remote, and simply unlikely places in the Atlas at which to have a drink.
 Cheers!

 With no access by plane and a severely limited boat schedule, Pitcairn Island is one of the most remote inhabited locations on Earth, its closest neighbor being Tahiti, which is over 1,300 miles away.
 The outcropping of volcanic rock is home to only 50 people, receives all of its power from three generators, and, despite its limited services, contains a single bar called Christian’s Cafe.

 The island is best known as the final resting place of the H.M.S.
 Bounty which was burned and sunk in 1790 when the mutinous crew settled on the island, leaving the 50 remaining descendants to carry on their legacy.
 Christian’s Cafe added spirits to its menu after 2009 when the local government lifted a law requiring a permit to purchase or consume alcohol.
 The bar itself is a white-walled, single room affair with a view of the island’s tropical foliage, and is only open on Friday from 6:30 until “late.”